Manabesu/Manabesu/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Life Goals:
 - Creating a personal AI assistant capable to interacting with every part of my life.
-- Getting financial freedom before 40.
+- Achieving financial freedom before 40.
 - Write a fantasy novel.